Suspension or Termination for Cause

 F. Consideration by Hearing Committee

-The Committee shall reach its decision on the basis of the record after extending full opportunity to the faculty member or his/her counsel and the representative of the provost to argue orally before it.
+The Committee shall reach its decision on the basis of the record after extending full opportunity to the faculty member or the faculty member’s counsel and the representative of the provost to argue orally before it.
 The committee may request written presentations.
 The committee will issue its decision within ten (10) days of the conclusion of the hearing.
 It shall make explicit findings with respect to each of the charges presented and, if warranted, recommend suspension, termination, or other appropriate discipline.
 The faculty member and the provost shall be notified of the decision in writing.

 G. Consideration by the President